rollkit/docs/docs/specs.md

 ### ABCI Interface

-ABCI is what will enable a relatively seamless replacement of Tendermint with Rollmint.
+ABCI is what will enable a relatively seamless replacement of Tendermint with Rollkit.
 Of course the devil is in the detail and there is more to it than simply replacing Tendermint with another piece of software that fulfils the client side of the ABCI contract, e.g. the SDK spins up a Tendermint node.
 These places seem managable and having a clear interface between state-machine and the